aVETarNFTs/aVETarNFTs/README.md

   - **May 2023**
     - Grant council will be formed based on trusted development-oriented community leaders
     - Council Size: **8**
-      -  Non-founder council members will obtain 4/12 mnemonics so that if members go inactive, the wallet can be addressed and recovered.
+      -  Non-founder council members will obtain multisig wallet approval or 4/12 mnemonics so that if members go inactive, the wallet can be addressed and recovered.
       - Council members will need to review the GitHub applications and approve the for the community vote (4+ approvals from council members make the application eligible)
       - Applications should be evaluated by:
         - Novelty